 A liability for remediation of a contaminated site is recognized at the best estimate of the amount required to remediate the contaminated site when contamination exceeding an environmental standard exists, the First Nation is either directly responsible or accepts responsibility, it is expected that future economic benefits will be given up, and a reasonable estimate of the amount is determinable.
+The best estimate of the liability includes all costs directly attributable to remediation activities and is reduced by expected net recoveries based on information available at March 31, 2022.

 At each financial reporting date, the First Nation reviews the carrying amount of the liability.
 Any revisions required to the amount previously recognized is accounted for in the period revisions are made.
 The First Nation continues to recognize the liability until it is settled or otherwise extinguished.
 Disbursements made to settle the liability are deducted from the reported liability when they are made.
-Management has determined that no liability exists as at March 31, 2021.

 Cheam First Nation

 Notes to the Consolidated Financial Statements

-For the year ended March 31, 2021
+For the year ended March 31, 2022